Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 Raising the lever lifts the portcullis at the top of the stairs.
 Pulling it down lowers the portcullis.

-The coffin opens ea.sily to the touch of a lawful good creature.
-Otherwise, 9pe_ning it requires a successful DC 15 Strength cfieck.·._S�' rgei's flesh has been mag­ ically preserved, and at fir�t glance it looks like he i_s sleeping in his·casket.
+The coffin opens easily to the touch of a lawful good creature.
+Otherwise, opening it requires a successful DC 15 Strength check Sergei's flesh has been magically preserved, and at first glance it looks like he is sleeping in his casket.

 TREASURE